honestlyBroke/msint/README.md

 ## Features

 - Draw digits on a canvas and get real-time predictions.
-- Train the model directly from the web interface if the model does not exist.
+- Instructions provided for training your own model if the `model.keras` file does not exist.
 - Visualize the input image and prediction results.

 ## Requirements